launchdarkly/terraform-provider-launchdarkly/website/docs/r/team_member.html.markdown

 This resource allows you to create and manage team members within your LaunchDarkly organization.

--> **Note:** Team members can only be managed with "admin" level personal access tokens.
-Read [managing teams](https://docs.launchdarkly.com/docs/teams) for more information on LaunchDarkly team member roles.
+-> **Note:** You can only manage team members with "admin" level personal access tokens.
+To learn more, read [Managing Teams](https://docs.launchdarkly.com/docs/teams).

 ## Example Usage